ImaNimrod/piggyOS/README.md

 make
 make cdrom
 ```
-The first command will compile the kernel and the latter will create an cdrom with the kernel and an initrd image.
+The first command will compile the kernel and userspace programs and the latter will create an cdrom with the kernel and an initrd image.
 You can now run
 the `piggyOS.iso` image using your x86 emulator of choice.
 The build system of this project comes with a command that uses qemu to run
 the project.
 Just type:
 ```bash